cosmicjs/cosmicjs-node/README.md

 Teams use Cosmic instead of a legacy installed CMS to help them save time and trouble on CMS infrastructure maintenace.
 They use our service (either with a paid plan, or generous free plan) and can focus on application business logic and content development instead of CMS infrastructure.

 ## How to use this NPM module
 Use this NPM module to connect to your Cosmic Buckets and deliver content to any JavaScript enabled website or app.
-Advanced features are available include logging into your Cosmic account, managing Buckets, CRUD data management, file uploads, and user management.
+Advanced features are available including logging into your Cosmic account, managing Buckets, CRUD data management, file uploads, and user management.
 Use it in the browser or in server-side environments like Node.js.

 ## Getting started
 Go to [https://www.cosmicjs.com](https://www.cosmicjs.com), create an account and set up a Bucket.